|

 28. sweat

-salty fluid secreted by sweat glands
+salty fluid secreted by glands in the skin

 To die, to sleep;